lauren/pick-a-color/README.md

 #### showBasicColors

 Specifies whether or not the dropdown should show a list of basic colors that the user can select from.
+Thanks to [Ryan Johnson](https://github.com/rsjohnson) for adding this feature!

 #### showHexInput

 Specifies whether or not to show the hex text input.
 If false the input has an input type of 'hidden'.
+Thanks to [Ryan Johnson](https://github.com/rsjohnson) for adding this feature!

 #### allowBlank